neomaxzero/blog/src/posts/028-quickreviews-lazysizes.md

 subtitle: 'library'
 date: '2019-04-10'
 topic: 'quickreviews'
-description: 'quickreviews: a must have lazy load library for your images.
-It's so advanced is confusing.'
+description: 'quickreviews: a must have lazy load library for your images Its so advanced is confusing'
 ---

 # quickreviews: [lazysizes](https://github.com/aFarkas/lazysizes)